xiaochuan-li/ADS1115_toolbox/README.md

 |     7     |    111    |  860 SPS    |

-  These are just a part of them, the whole description is available on the GOOGLE
+  These are just a part of them, the whole description is available on the [PDF](http://www.ti.com/lit/ds/symlink/ads1115.pdf)

 ## 1. Measuring